-Serve this nutty, sweet baked ricotta recipe as an appetizer, as part of a cheese course, or for dessert paired with shortbread cookies.
+Serve this creamy, sweet baked ricotta dish as an appetizer, as part of a cheese course, or for dessert paired with shortbread cookies.

 For the orange blossom-cherry compote